nakiya/euler/README.md

 # euler
-Some Project Euler problems solved in Clojure.
-Continuous from problem 23 onwards.
-Currently at problem 70.
+Solutions to problems #1 through #71 in Clojure.

 Sometimes I used a windows machine where lein couldn't download dependencies (Because I was in a corporate network and firewall blocked me off) and where I didn't have a proper IDE.
 In order to minimize suffering, I kept everything in a single file.